 Today, the hotel remains nestled along an historic yet active railroad.
-Located at the origination and termination point of the tracks means that The Iron Horse Hotel guest is treated to the slow chug of freight cars a few times each day.
+Located at the origination and termination point of the tracks means that The Iron Horse Hotel guest is treated to the slow chug of freight cars a few times each day at our Milwaukee boutique hotel.
 Today’s pop culture also refers to the motorcycle as the modern iron horse, a name befitting our location near the Harley-Davidson Museum, a monumental achievement by this Milwaukee-based manufacturer.
 After the name was chosen, it was discovered that the building’s century-old distinct carved capitals serendipitously resembled an “I” in the shape of a horse head and an “H.” The icon was born and now subtly graces areas of the hotel.

 The Iron Horse Hotel is part of an urban revitalization that integrates irreplaceable historic architecture with the latest in luxury amenities, technology and environmental sustainability – from the re-use of the building and reclaimed materials for design elements to the ample covered motorcycle parking that encourages use of more fuel-efficient transportation.
 We are proud of our Travel Green Wisconsin partners Great Lakes Distillery, Lakefront Brewery, Harley-Davidson Museum, Lake Express High Speed Ferry, Miller Park and many more.

 A love of buildings is what drew The Iron Horse Hotel owner Tim Dixon to purchase the historic warehouse.
 A carpenter by trade, Dixon’s vision was to capture the distinct architecture and heavy timber construction of the original building, located along the river in Milwaukee’s historic tannery district.
 As a result, The Iron Horse Hotel is a perfect fusion of industrial-era form and modern-day function.